wdporter/i-am-that-vuepress/18-to-know-what-you-are-find-out-what-you-are-not/readme.md

 **Q:**&ensp;I am the same person in my dreams.

 **M:**&ensp;Agreed.
-Let us consider them together waking and dreaming.
-The difference is merely in continuity.
-Were your dreams consistently continuous, bringing back night after night the same surroundings and the same people, you would be at a loss to know which is the waking and which is the dream.
-Henceforward, when we talk of the waking state, we shall include the dream state too.
+Let us consider them together — waking and dreaming.
+The difference is merely in continuïty.
+Were your dreams consistently continuöus, bringing back night after night the same surroundings and the same people, you would be at a loss to know which is the waking and which is the dream.
+Henceforth, when we talk of the waking state, we shall include the dream state too.

 **Q:**&ensp;Agreed.
 I am a person in a conscious relation with a world.